hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 I also looked at 2) whether there are gender differences between men's selfies and women's selfies.
 For example, do women show more self-touching in selfies?

 I used a small-data approach.
-Although I downloaded over 30,000 images from Twitter and 8,000 images from Weibo, I only selected 200 from each platform for analysis, simply because I didn't have that much man power to analyze them all.
+Although I downloaded over 30,000 images from Twitter and 8,000 images from Weibo, I only selected 200 from each platform for analysis, simply because I didn't have that much manpower to analyze them all.

 Talking about big data and small data research, I think I can combine the two here.
 Human content analysis can offer some insights and then directions for big data research.
 After all, there are so many things to detect in a selfie: the gender of the person, his or her mood, surroundings, posture, facial expressions, etc. Deep learning algorithms need some directions so that they can give us the analysis we need.